 Keith is a scientific advisor at our site in Edinburgh, UK.
 He has over 20 years of experience working in the fields of molecular biology, physiology, and immunology.
 Dr. Sutton also has broad experience with cell and gene therapies and designing PK and PD assessments for cell and gene therapies, mAbs, and ASOs.
 He has worked in commercial and academic environments across the UK, USA, and Australia.

-Richard Horgan is the Founder and President of Cure Rare Disease.
-He has a deep passion for reimagining how rare and ultra-rare diseases are treated.
-With a younger sibling impacted by a rare disease, Rich has a strong interest in accelerating promising treatments for rare diseases.
-He formed an interdisciplinary collaboration of world-class researchers and clinicians to pioneer the rapid development of customized therapies for rare, genetic diseases.
-Prior to making his foray into biotech, Rich had extensive experience working in new business development at Corning Incorporated where he led the successful launch of a new product line.
-He also launched a successful car washing business in New York.
-He holds a BS from Cornell University where he graduated summa cum laude and an MBA from Harvard Business School where he was awarded the Blavatnik Fellowship for Life Science Entrepreneurship.
-Rich was recognized by Business Insider as one of ‘30 leaders under 40 transforming healthcare in 2020’ and, most recently, was named on the 2021 Forbes 30 under 30 list.
+Richard Horgan is the Founder, President and Chief Executive Officer of Cure Rare Disease.
+He has a deep passion for creating systems to enable and accelerate the development of promising science into new therapeutics, in honor of his late brother, Terry, who lived with an ultra-rare form of Duchenne muscular dystrophy.
+He formed an interdisciplinary collaboration of world-class researchers and clinicians to pioneer a novel framework to enable the development and financing of therapies for ultra-rare, genetic diseases.
+Prior to making his foray into biotech, Rich had extensive experience working in new business development at Corning Incorporated, where he led the successful launch of a new product line.
+He holds a BS from Cornell University, where he graduated summa cum laude, and an MBA from Harvard Business School, where he was awarded the Blavatnik Fellowship for Life Science Entrepreneurship.
+Rich was recognized by Insider as one of ‘30 leaders under 40 transforming healthcare in 2020’ and, most recently, was named on the 2021 Forbes 30 under 30 list.

 Dr. Melissa Hunter-Ensor is a board member of Cure Rare Disease.
 She is also the Co-chair of Greenberg Traurig’s Global Patent Prosecution Group.
 Melissa focuses her practice on the intellectual property and commercial needs of clients in the life science industry, encompassing pharmaceutical, biotechnology, chemical agricultural, diagnostics and medical device companies.
 Melissa has experience representing clients throughout the business cycle, from start-ups and universities to global pharmaceutical companies, with patent portfolio management and strategic alliances, as well as litigation and pre-litigation strategy.
 She also assists venture capital firms and other investors in assessing the IP risks of target investments and conducts IP patent and licensing due diligence in connection with life science technology transactions.